mkovac03/gee_data_download/README.md

 ## Environment Setup

+### 1. Install Conda (If Not Installed)

+If you don’t have Conda installed, download and install it from [Miniconda Installation](https://docs.anaconda.com/miniconda/install/).

+### 2. Create the Conda Environment

 To ensure all dependencies are correctly installed, use the provided `environment.yml` file to set up a Conda environment.

-### 1. Create the Conda Environment

 Run the following command in your terminal: